About....My Story

 Me with friends I met while trekking in Nepal, 1982.

-I decided to legally change my full name.
+So, I decided to legally change my full name.

-I was ridiculed by friends and family.
+There was ridicule from friends and family.

 My adoptive father even ¨disowned¨ me.